Student Financial Aid

 • for courses that the student attempts and officially or unofficially withdraws from after the official college drop/add period, the hours attempted will be used in the “Time to Complete” calculation.
 This will negatively affect the student’s ability to complete their degree within the maximum timeframe.

-• for courses with an enrollment status of incomplete, the course will count as hours attempted, but unearned, until such time as the course is successfully completed.
+• for courses with an enrollment status of incomplete, the course will count as hours attempted, but unearned, until the course is successfully completed.

 Warning Status